cdent/etcd-compute/INSTALL.md

 pip install -r requirements.txt && python setup.py develop
 ```

-_Note_: `python setup.py develop` alone ought to install the
+_Note_: `python setup.py develop` alone ought to install the requirements
-requirements properly, but libvirt-python gets confused so `pip` is
+properly, but libvirt-python gets confused so `pip` is used first to work
-used first to work around that issue.
+around that issue.
+Also note that you can name your virtual environment
+whatever you like; it doesn't have to be named `.venv`.

 Edit `compute.yaml`.
 Set `uuid` to uniquely identify this node in a
 persistent way.
 Change the `host` to point to the host on which the